fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

 My Interests
 ======
-The areas that I am most interested in are data software development, biomedical data science, and predictive modeling.
+The areas that I am most interested in are predictive modeling, data software development, and biomedical data science.
 In addition to statistics and biostatistics, I enjoy learning about immunology and bioinformatics.
 Programming in relation to high-performance computing and web application development are other areas I find particularly engaging.
 In my free time, I like to code, I work out, and I practice mindfulness meditation.